wangfowen/owenwangdotcom/_posts/2013-11-17-are-you-my-motherland-3.md

 Baggage claim was perfectly timed so that our bags arrived the same time as us.
 We even walked at a brisk pace -- no mercy shown.
-The only possible explanation is that they have a teleportation device in the back, there's no other way.
+The only possible explanation is that they have a teleportation device in the back.
+There's no other way.

 ## Architecture ##

 Copenhagen used to be a Viking village.
-That's why there's epic castle-esque buildings, beautiful canals running through the city, and people wearing horned helmets roaming the streets.
+That's why there are epic castle-esque buildings, beautiful canals running through the city, and people wearing horned helmets roaming the streets.
 Okay, the last one's a lie and the other two's existence might not have any relation to Vikings.
 I would still like to think it's all somehow connected to pillaging.

-At the same time the city does not lack in modern structures.
+At the same time the city has no lack of modern structures.
 Supposedly large parts of the city have been burned down and reconstructed (the city hall has burned down twice), so it must have been easy to make way for the new.
 Germans may be the most well known for design, but the Danish can't be far behind in ranks.
 Some of the sleek architecture...  especially placed next to the castles...
 Oof.

 ## Signs ##